 We’ve had the worst year in our history due to our mold toxicity.
 It’s been awful.
 At the same time, the awful has provided us with opportunities to dig deep and find our strength.
-That’s because we’re using our growth mindset (as well as our faith).
+That’s because we’re using our growth mindset (as well as our faith.)
 The idea of growth mindset isn’t that life is rainbows and unicorns but that when things get tough, we keep going.
 When we fall down, we get back up.
+And that we can work to make things better.

 Maybe you have this same philosophy.
 You can encourage your kids (and yourself) to persist in growth mindset with the following inspiring picture book stories.
 (Download this printable list here.)

-My list of growth mindset biographies is here.
+Also, my list of growth mindset biographies is here.
 After all, most people who have done anything worthy of a biography have this determined mindset, right?
 Read those, too.
+They are inspirational.

 14 Growth Mindset Picture Books